rsponholtz/azscadeploy/README.md

 ## Pattern samples

 Let's look at the pattern checks you can create.
 It is possible to write these patterns in perl, bash or python with the built-in libraries, and you could use anything else as long as you can parse the supportconfig files and create the correct output.

+While there is not any documentation on the support libraries for SCA analysis, you can use [the source code](https://github.com/openSUSE/sca-patterns-base.git.

 This is a pattern written in perl.
 It checks whether there are any cli-ban or cli-prefer location constraints in the cluster configuration.